andrewcumming/phys512/hw1.md

 (b) The total energy of the oscillator is
 $$E=\frac12v^2+\frac12\omega^2x^2.$$
 Try using different timesteps $\Delta t$ for your integration, and investigate how well the numerical method conserves energy.
 Start with a relatively large timestep, for example $\Delta t=0.1$, and progressively decrease it.
-Continue to as small a timestep as is practical.
+Continue to as small a timestep as is practical (you can probably get to about a billion steps which will take several minutes to integrate).

 For each integration, keep track of the maximum fractional energy error over the course of the integration,
 $$\left|\frac{\Delta E}{E}\right|_{\max}=\max_t\left|\frac{E(t)-E(0)}{E(0)}\right|.$$